Go to search feature Go to content

 • Companies where more than 5 per cent of their revenue from the development, production and service of weapons comprising combat equipment, or certain other military equipment.

-Adverse impacts as part of our sustainability model
+Adverse impacts as part of our sustainability model SIMS-S

 By excluding investments in industries and sectors that have a negative impact on the environment, we can reduce the adverse impacts our investments have on a sustainable development.
-Adverse impacts are also integrated into our own sustainability model, which uses both internal and external data sources to identify which companies that do not handle sustainability-related risks.
+Adverse impacts are also integrated into our SIM-S model, which uses both internal and external data sources to identify which companies that do not handle sustainability-related risks.

 Transition